rogerbarton/vr-modeling/index.md

 **See the** [Gallery](docs/user-guide/gallery.html) **for visual examples.**

-1. Run As-Rigid-As-Possible `igl::arap` or a biharmonic defomation `igl::harmonic` on a mesh and manipulate it in real-time
+1. Run As-Rigid-As-Possible `igl::arap` or a biharmonic defomation `igl::harmonic` on a mesh and manipulate it in real-time with the VR controllers
 1. Select vertices and transform them using VR controllers
 1. Threaded geometry code, can handle armadillo with responsive VR
-1. Multi-mesh editing possible
 1. Multiple selections per mesh (using bitmasks)
+1. Multi-mesh editing possible, easily swap out the mesh
 1. Easy import process of new models
-1. Easy UI generation
+1. Easy UI generation (using prefabs and C#)

 **Compatible VR Headsets:** Theoretically everything compatible with the Unity [XR Plugin](https://docs.unity3d.com/Manual/XR.html) system and [XR Interaction Toolkit](https://docs.unity3d.com/Packages/com.unity.xr.interaction.toolkit@0.9/manual/index.html).